Pearl Oriental Oil : STATUTORY DEMAND FROM CREDITOR

 STATUTORY DEMAND FROM CREDITOR

-Reference is made to the announcement of Pearl Oriental Oil Limited (the "Company") dated 16 August 2018 in relation to the repayment demand letter from ICD, demanding the Company to repay a total sum of approximately HK$5 million.
+Reference is made to the announcement of Pearl Oriental Oil Limited (the "Company") dated 6 August 2018 in relation to the repayment demand letter from Burberlon, demanding the Company to repay a total sum of approximately HK$32 million.

-The Board of directors (the "Board") of the Company announces that on 24 August 2018, the Company received a statutory demand dated 24 August 2018 from ICD, demanding the Company to repay such amount within three weeks.
-If the Company does not repay such amount within three weeks, ICD may present a winding up petition against the Company.
+The Board of directors (the "Board") of the Company announces that on 29 August 2018, the Company received a statutory demand dated 29 August 2018 from Burberlon, demanding the Company to repay such amount within three weeks.
+If the Company does not repay such amount within three weeks, Burberlon may present a winding up petition against the Company.

 The Company is seeking legal advice on the matter.
 Further announcement will be made as and when appropriate.